Shippen announced as Farnsworth Middle School principal

 Kaly Shippen of Idaho Falls has been announced the new principal of Farnsworth Middle School.

-Shippen will take the position in July of 2020.
+Shippen will take the position in July.
 Jeanette Hollis, current Farnsworth principal, will be the principal for Cottonwood Elementary School when the new school opens, Superintendent Chad Martin said.

 Farnsworth will officially open as Jefferson School District No. 251’s second middle school in the fall.
 Shippen said she looks forward to working with Richard Howard, Rigby Middle School principal.